History Channel: India

 The History Channel started its operations in India in late 2003 with 21st Century Fox's STAR TV as its sales partner, managed by National Geographic until November 21, 2008.
 The History Channel India closed down on November 21, 2008.
 In 2011, History was granted permission to relaunch services in India.
 A joint venture of A&E Networks and TV18 relaunched History TV18 in India in eight languages in 2014.

 Southeast Asia

-A joint venture of AETN and Astro All Asia Networks launched the History Channel in Singapore, Hong Kong, Thailand, the Philippines, Malaysia, Indonesia, Vietnam, and Brunei in the second and third quarters of 2007, and in Taiwan and China by the end of the year.
+A joint venture of AETN and Astro Malaysia Holdings launched the History Channel in Singapore, Hong Kong, Thailand, the Philippines, Malaysia, Indonesia, Vietnam and Brunei in the second and third quarters of 2007, and in Taiwan and China by the end of the year.
 Some other Asian countries, such as Kuwait, Israel, and Japan, have their own versions of the network.
 On September 1, 2008, History Channel Asia was officially launched in Singapore and Hong Kong followed by the Philippines.